Sound-Tribe/sound-tribe/README.md

-# App name
+# SoundTribe

 ## Description

-This is a project developed by XXX and YYY as the project for the second module at Ironhack.
-The purpose of the application is...
+This is a project developed by Marc Bertran Suárez and Gerard Solanes Hernández as the project for the second module at Ironhack.
+The purpose of the application is to connect music bands with new fans and adventurous listeners.

+Get in the deep jungle of SoundTribe.
+If you are a music band, form a tribe.
+If you are an explorer, discover new sounds from the tribes.

 ---